-The Company's performance is expected to remain in line with the current period throughout the next financial period.
+Company's performance is expected to continue throughout the next financial period and it is anticipated that the current performance levels will be maintained.

-The Company's future developments form a part of the Group's long-term strategy, which is discussed on pages 12 and 13 to the Tesco PLC Annual Report and Financial Statements 2023, which does not form part of this Report.
+The Company's future developments form a part of the Group long-term strategy, which is discussed on pages 16 to 17 of the Tesco PLC Annual Report and Financial Statements 2025, which does not form a part of this Report.